SummonHIM/SummonWRT/Packages.md

 - luci-app-oaf
 - luci-app-openclash
 - luci-app-openvpn
-- luci-app-passwall2 (With all mods)
+- luci-app-passwall (With all mods)
 - luci-app-qos
 - luci-app-serverchan
 - luci-app-smartdns